What is Azure Kubernetes Service on Azure Stack HCI?

 Here's some of the functionality provided by Azure Kubernetes Service while in preview on Azure Stack HCI:

-- Deploy containerized apps at scale to a cluster of VMs (called a Kubernetes cluster) running across the Azure Stack HCI cluster
+- Deploy containerized apps at scale to Kubernetes clusters running across the Azure Stack HCI cluster

 - Deploy and manage both Linux and Windows-based containerized apps